 Some of the most common drives we recover data from are the Western Digital 2.5 inch portable drives in sizes 500GB, 750GB and 1TB.
 It’s not because they aren’t reliable, it’s because they are portable and people have a tendency to drop them from high places onto hard surfaces.
-In most cases the drives are not powered on and the heads get mangled.
+In some cases the drives are not powered on and the heads get mangled.
 Because the drives are not powered on, the heads typically get stuck in the ramp area, off of the platters.
 This is good because the damaged heads could cause severe damage if they could get to the platters.
 This could cause some, if not all, data to be unrecoverable.

 Today’s case study is about a laptop hard drive model WD10JPVX-75JC3T0.
 They are almost the same drive except the portable has a USB interface on the PCB.
 The laptop drive has a standard SATA interface.
 The big problem we faced with this laptop hard drive was that it was on and in use when the laptop fell.